kevin-amaya/UndergraduateThesis/README.md

 ## 🧠 Project Overview

 The goal is to train a deep learning model that can distinguish between healthy and cancerous colon tissues from high-resolution images.
-We leverage **data augmentation**, **VGG16 pretrained weights**, and **fine-tuning techniques** to improve generalization and performance.
+I leverage **data augmentation**, **VGG16 pretrained weights**, and **fine-tuning techniques** to improve generalization and performance.

 ---